1.0 Introduction

 5.3 Personnel size

 The Tempest Group operates as a small, tightly organised unit, typically at squad level.
-Although no available sources disclose exact numbers, the unit’s structure suggests it comprises roughly 15-50 personnel.
+The group’s size frequently fluctuates, typically within the range of 15-50 personnel.
 This combat footprint supports its specialisation in reconnaissance missions and allows for agility, discretion and rapid deployment.

 6.0 The Future

 Tempest Group is embedded within a growing corps that has recently seen significant advancements in organisation, capability, and public profile.
 As a result, the unit is well positioned to benefit from this momentum, with its future likely including measured expansion, professional refinement, and access to improved equipment and support.
-Therefore, Tempest could evolve by expanding its specialised roles and capabilities, while still likely retaining their primary character of reconnaissance and low profile posture.
-Additionally, the unit’s capabilities are also likely to evolve under the rapidly growing integration of advanced technology and AI within the forces, particularly given the widespread use of drones and priority of high-tech systems in the 3rd Assault Brigade. [source, source, source, source]
+Additionally, as of the last few months, Tempest has particularly improved capabilities with regard to drone availability.
+Therefore, Tempest could evolve by expanding its specialised roles and capabilities, while still likely retaining their primary character of reconnaissance and low profile posture. [source, source, source, source]

 7.0 Conclusion